Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 every"-thing" at mygov is communicative (mostly sms; maybe cfg? i can't remember); /elections, nor law(, don't)?/

-there's ⒜ potoreality at the end of the rainbow for my angels (to hold it for me; cock, joint,.; they wear /gas masks|space helmets|nose plugs + (salty choc)ball gags|../); my descension from ⒣irish⒤ (vi)kings, and knowingofærie is proof for my descension from them maha v maḥ, aham v aḥm, niḥspṛhaḥ v nihispṛhaha,.?
+there's ⒜ potoreality at the end of the rainbow for my angels (to hold it for me; cock, joint,.; they wear /gas masks|space helmets|nose plugs + (salty choc)ball gags|../); my descension from ⒣irish⒤ (vi)kings, and knowingofærie is proof for my descension from them maha v maḥ, aham v aḥm, niḥspṛhaḥ v nihispṛhaha,.? .h.=.h, where .≠vowel